 - Do they work in offices or do they engage in physical labor outdoors? — This defines the level of mobility your course content offers (different from mobility of accessing the course).
 For example, outdoor workers will benefit from course that has less reading content and audio, video, and visual content (info graphs, etc.)

 Questions to Understand Their Grasp of Technology

-- Are they tech-savvy? — What is there level of dependence on technology (mobile, social, web, etc.)
+- Are they tech-savvy? — What is their level of dependence on technology (mobile, social, web, etc.)

 - What is their level of activity on social media? —How much do they understand its use?
-This lets you increase/limit the reliance of the course of social activities.
+This lets you increase/limit the reliance on the course of social activities.

 Questions to Find their Level of Skill/Knowledge

 What new knowledge and skill should your course impart and develop respectively?
 This can only be addressed when you know their existing level of knowledge and skill.